Shubhradee/E-COMMERCE_FULL_STACK/README.md

 # Pre-Requisites
 * Requires installation of xampp server
 * Requires importing of the .sql file on your phpMyAdmin
+* Use localhost/{"relative pathway of the project on your device from xampp/htdocs"} to get started